Hyun Sook Kim

 B.S., Sociology, University of Wisconsin-Madison

-My current intellectual and personal interests center on HUGE questions:
+My current intellectual and personal interests:

 human-nature dialectics; social ecology